Facebook

 3.5 / 5

-Joovy Big Caboose Graphite Stand On Triple Stroller
+Joovy Big Caboose Graphite Stand-On Triple Stroller

 Best Triple Stroller with Stand-On Option

 Having two smaller babies and one older toddler allows you to utilize a stand-on board.
 It’s a small plank at the end of the stroller, under the handle, where a kid can stand while you’re pushing.
-The Big Caboose is a favorite among users, and a good pick to finish off our list.

-The stroller features two tandem seats — they’re full-size and allow for an ample amount of legroom.
+The Bigstroller features two tandem seats — they’re full-size and allow for an ample amount of legroom.
 Both seats recline into two positions with adjustable footrests.
 It features two large sun canopies for each seat, where the back canopy covers the platform as well.

 If you don’t want to use the standing platform, you can purchase an additional seat.
 It converts the double stroller into a triple.